georgegeorgitsis/csv-parser/README.md

 * The API URL to GET a single image funcionality is http://georgitsis.eu/berlinger/public/api/image/getImage?uuid=XXX , where the uuid parameter is dynamically used for already saved images.

 ---
+#### Files to be reviewed
+As the API is built with `Codeigniter` + `Restserver`, both of them have just been configured to run on the server.

+The files that are written by me, in order to develop this API are the bellow:
+* application/controllers/api/Image.php
+* application/controllers/Download_images
+* application/controllers/Migrate.php
+* application/libraries/Image_library.php
+* application/libraries/Image_library.php
+* application/migrations/001_init_image | application/migrations/002_size | application/migrations/003_api_calls

+---
 #### TODO
 There are a lot of things that would need refactoring for considering this app a full RESTful API and a well build application.
 I can see the following:

 * Create API KEYS for each user to use the API.
 * Run the `Download_images` process as a worker or as a separated thread at least, immediately after the POST request is completed, based on server load.
 * A field `is_deleted` is added in `images` table, in order to let the user delete his images in the future.
 * Validations and downloads of images can be performed faster and safer using raw information of the image.
+* For GET requests of the image(s), there are more fields/information to be returned.
+Those information can be used for other purposes or can be returned back to the user.
+* A PATCH method request to update the already saved images with new fields/information.
+* Constants in application to control variables that are used in controllers, models and libraries.